Antibiotic-resistant bacteria in healthcare

 What can healthcare workers do to prevent the spread of antibiotic resistance in hospitals?

 There are a number of ways that healthcare workers can prevent the spread of resistant bacteria.
 Only prescribing antibiotics when they are needed helps prevent antibiotic resistance arising in the first place, as does using the right type of antibiotics for each infection.
-This requires samples to be taken and tests carried out, rather than ‘trial and error’ using popular antibiotics until one works.
+Medical professionals should test samples prior to prescribing a treatment.
+This is much more effective than using ‘trial and error’ on popular antibiotics until one works.
 ANTRUK has an active research programme in this area.